xibosignage/xibo-manual/source/en/media_datasets.md

 **Remote** - Enter the URL for the remote data source and request method.

-**Authentication** - provide authentication information and optional custom HTTP headers.
+**Authentication** - provide authentication information and optional string of custom HTTP headers.
 (Custom Headers are available from v2.3.10)

 **Data** - The remote data source can be JSON formatted or selected as a CSV.
 (The CSV option is available from v2.3.0)